saketpareek/fend-project-memory-game/README.md

 ## Instructions

-The project consist of HTML, CSS and javaScript files modified from the starter project.
+The project consist of HTML, CSS and javaScript files modified from the starter project with the help of bootstrap.

 To get started,